SunsetFi/suntime-js/packages/core/README.md

   - array
   - function
   - Boxed versions of string / number / boolean
+- Strict directive
 - Math
 - Error (and variants)
-- (Most?)
-Unary and Binary operators
+- Unary and Binary operators
 - for / while / do
 - try / catch / finally
 - Destructuring